threefoldfoundation/info_sdk/src/2_gettingstarted/getting_started_website_deploy/getting_started_website_deploy.md

 8. The next step is to choose the expiration time of your reservation.
 Each capacity reservation made on the grid is always bound to an expiration date.
 Once the date is reached, the capacity is released back to the grid and your workloads deleted.

-    For this tutorial one day will be more then enough.
+    For this tutorial one day will be more than enough.
 This expiration should include the duration you want the container to live and so the website to be available

     ![Expiration time](chatflow_expiration.png)

 9. You can then choose the farms on which the container can be deployed on.
-The farms are basically a group of nodes where multiple solutions can be deployed on them.
+The farms are basically a group of nodes where multiple solutions can be deployed on.
 You can either choose the farm name from the drop down list or leave it empty to randomly choose any farm.
 In our case it wont really matter so it can be left empty.

     ![Choose farms](ubuntu_farms2.png)

 10. You can now choose an IP address that will be given to your container in your network.
-This is the ip address you will be using to access the container.
+This is the IP address you will be using to access the container.

     ![Choose IP](my_first_website_ip.png)